Competition days are May 10 to 13, 2018

 Club scoring will be tabulated in two categories (regional clubs and local clubs) and three divisions (men, women, and combined).
 Mixed relays score points only in the combined division.

 Medals will be awarded for first through tenth places in each age group, for all events.
 A U.S. Masters Swimming National Champion patch will be given to each individual and relay-team member for the first event won.
 Swimmers winning more than one event may purchase additional patches.
 Unclaimed awards will not be mailed unless arrangements are made at the meet.
 There will be a charge for mailing awards.
-Club awards will be presented to the top 10 clubs in the local club division and top five clubs in the regional division.
+Awards will be presented to the top 10 combined clubs in the Local Club division and top five combined clubs in the Regional Club division.

 The complete results, including splits, will be posted at usms.org.
 A paper copy of the complete final results may be ordered with your online entry and will be mailed to you from the National Office.
 Cost is $15 per copy.